The Church’s Ministry with Dementia Online Teaching Series Returns for a Third Cohort!

-In this four-month online cohort, you will read the book Ministry with the Forgotten: Dementia through a Spiritual Lens.
-Be sure to take advantage of Cokesbury's discounted pricing and purchase your copy before you start the course.
-Click here to get your copy!
+In this three-month online cohort, participants will read the book Ministry with the Forgotten: Dementia through a Spiritual Lens.
+(Be sure to take advantage of Cokesbury's discounted pricing and purchase your copy before you start the course.
+Click here to get your copy!)

-Participants will have the opportunity to engage in reflective questions and journal their reflections about ministry with those who are living with dementia and their caregivers.
+Participants will have the opportunity to engage in reflective questions and journal their reflections about ministry with those who are living with dementia and the caregivers of those individuals.

 Additionally, we’re excited that retired Bishop Ken Carder has agreed to participate in three live webinars to answer participants’ questions and offer reflections.
-Through this course, participants will also get to hear how other churches are wrestling with the opportunities and challenges of being in ministry with those living with dementia.
+Through this course, participants will also hear how other churches are wrestling with the opportunities and challenges of ministry with those living with dementia.

 The list of ministry opportunities can seem overwhelming: There is worship on Sunday that requires a sermon, liturgy, and music; then there are administrative tasks and meetings; then there are children’s and youth ministries, community engagements, and a sermon to write.
 Parishioners stop by for counseling and consolation.
 And let’s not forget about hospital visits, small groups and Bible studies, another sermon to write, and then visiting the homebound.
 When we can’t seem to fit it all in, what gets dropped?
 It’s not likely to be the sermon or administrative tasks.
 In many churches, what gets dropped is visiting the homebound.
 Whose job is this anyway?
 Is it the pastor’s responsibility?
 Is it the congregation’s responsibility?
 Or does it belong to both?

 In no way is this series meant to cause guilt or shame.
-Perhaps what is needed is reframing of the homebound ministry—reframing it so that instead of its being on the periphery, it is seen as an integral part of the discipleship of the whole church.
+Perhaps what is needed is a reframing of the care ministries—reframing it so that instead of its being on the periphery, it is seen as an integral part of the discipleship of the whole church.

-Some of the main outcomes for this course will include:
+Some of the main outcomes of this course include:

 - A basic understanding of dementia and its prevalence.